wenit/pacmod/README.md

 - `go.mod` - The current mod file when the `pack` command was executed
 - `v1.0.0.info` - The info file containing the module version and timestamp
-- `v1.0.0.zip` - An archive containing the Go module
+- `source.zip` - An archive containing the Go module